AnthonyCxx/Notes-and-Writeups/studyGuide.md

    sure that everything is always in order.
 Now, the errors thrown from \<cassert\> aren't very helpful to the end-user, so \<cassert\> should only be used by the programmer.

- - Side note: since 0 always evaluates to false, you can put something like 'assert(0);' at the end of a switch statement for the default value <br />
+ - Side note: since 0 always evaluates to false, you can put something like 'assert(0);' at the end of a switch statement for the default value
               (assuming you never want to run into a default value)

 ### Try, Throw, and Catch
 - Try, throw, and catch are the three exception-handling keywords that help out the user understand the problem.
-The primary difference is that <br />
-  using try, throw, and catch will not end the program, but instead execute a different section of code (an error message, usually), whereas <br />
+The primary difference is that using try, throw, and catch will not end the program, but instead execute a different section of code (an error message, usually), whereas
   \<cassert\> straight-up kills the program.

 #### Example : Catching a Division by Zero Error with Try, Throw, and Catch